 Self treatment is what no to do.
 Over the counter treatments contain acids that destroy healthy cells surrounding the wart and often times cause bacterial infection.
 Self treatment should be especially avoided if you have diabetes or any other health conditions, such as poor circulation which can make healing more difficult.

-Proper diagnose is the key to treating the wart properly.
+Proper diagnosis is the key to treating the wart properly.
 Our doctors can biopsy the lesions and offer topical creams, freeze the lesion or even surgical excision.

 To learn more please call one of our doctors: (239) 481-7000 or visit us www.aimsfl.com